abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 ----------------------------------

-Head back to the script.
+Exit the Diff window by simply closing it and head back to the script.

-Set the second line to print out two digits:
+Change the second line of the code so that `round` prints out two digits:

 ```
 percent <- round(x * 100, digits = 2)